fiveham/Sudoku_Solver/README.md

 of which it is a member, since the true statement in each such set is still present.

+Solving with the Sledgehammer technique means we identify some source `Rule`s and some recipient `Rule`s that are interconnected so that no matter what the true solution-state is among the source `Rule`s, all those cell-value statements in the recipients but not in any of the sources must be false.

 Implementing the puzzle as a collection of sets of cell-value statements (`Claim`s) is simple, but in order to efficiently remove a statement that has been determined false from all four sets of which it is a member,